BigYusuf/BigYusuf/README.md

 <!--## I'm a Husband, Father, Developer, and Teacher!!-->

 - 🔭 I’m currently working on a Navbar-Menu Npm package
-- 🌱 I’m currently learning Next JS 🤣
+- 🌱 I’m currently learning Typescript 🤣
-- 👯 I’m looking to collaborate with amzing people
+- 👯 I’m looking to collaborate with amazing people
 - 💬 Ask me about API's and interesting related stacks
 - 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to play board games like chess
+- ⚡ Fun fact: I love to play board games like chess and watch anime

 ### Connect with me: